-The striking red, pink or white flowers of the Christmas Cactus make it an obvious candidate for holiday houseplant blooms each winter.
+The striking red, pink or white flowers of a holiday cactus make it an obvious candidate for houseplant blooms each winter.

 Imagine the consternation, though, when most of the flower buds fall off of a newly purchased plant!